What is automatic call distribution (ACD)?

 Call forwarding

-Call forwarding is when you set rules to automatically transfer a call (or calls) to a different place.
-For instance, you may configure your system to forward calls made to a specific department to a different one, when the first is closed.
+Call forwarding is when you set rules to automatically transfer calls to a different destination.
+For example, you might configure your system to forward calls from a specific department to another when the first is closed.
+Unlike call transfers, which are performed manually during active calls to connect callers to another person or department, call forwarding is automated and predetermined, ensuring seamless communication even after hours.

 Call recording